Seminar VI: Later Medieval Chronicles and Histories

 but earlier historians such as William of Malmesbury and John of Worcester

 had been just as fond of tales about the unusual and fantastic.
-If there was a shift in this area, it was perhaps towards a greater emphasis on their moral significance of these stories—a shift away from their use as entertainment.
-One clear shift, however, was the turn away from the older interest in chronology and mapping time
+If there was a shift in this area, it was perhaps towards a greater emphasis on the moral significance of these stories—a shift away from their use as entertainment.
+Another clear shift, moreover, was the turn away from the older interest in chronology and mapping time

 towards a concern—related